Appearance

 object

-Scripts can also access the macOS clipboard directly, via the pasteboard
+Scripts can also have direct read/write access the macOS clipboard via the pasteboard

 global: